-- ☑ Composite alternative: IDC derived a weighted average device cost from the mix of desktop PCs, laptop PCs, tablets, and netbooks \$540 (including OS license). - ☑ Chromebooks: These devices cost an average of \$20.75 per month for 36 months paid up front \$747.
-(Note: With the new Chromebook pricing, this number changes to \$429 annually: \$399 for the device and \$30 for a one-time management fee.)
+Composite alternative: IDC derived a weighted average device cost from the mix of desktop PCs, laptop PCs, tablets, and netbooks - \$540 (including OS license).

+Chromebooks: The original Chromebook in Q4 2011 cost \$747.
+With the launch of the new Samsung Chromebook in October 2012, the pricing dropped to \$249 for the device and Chrome OS software (included) and a one-time \$30 fee for the management console system.